mardot/pzcheeses/README.md

 ## Additions/upgrades:

+If time permitted:
+Markup: _ Incorporate a loading function
-If time permitted I would link this to a mongoDB using mongoose Integrate a login function using JWT or OAUTH, to allow a user to login and add/delete/edit cheeses.
+_ link to mongoDB using mongoose
+_ Integrate a login function using JWT or OAUTH, to allow a user to login and add/delete/edit cheeses.
+_ Incorporate middleware for logging errors
+_ Add testing to check everything is working
+_ Use Restful API (async/await)